 - Spread the bright yellow layer — keep this one thinner than the others.

-- Add a final fourth layer of biscuits.
+- Add a fourth and final layer of biscuits.

-- Finish with the reserved lemon yellow cream spread generously and smoothed flat.
-This is your decorative surface and should be the most substantial layer.
+- Finish with the lemon yellow cream spread generously across the top and smoothe flat.
+This is your decorative surface.

 Notes

-Any plain sweet biscuit works here.
-Nice biscuits bring a subtle coconut note; Marie or Milk Arrowroot are completely neutral if you want the cream flavours to lead.
+Any plain sweet biscuit works.
+Nice biscuits add a subtle coconut note; Marie or Milk Arrowroot are neutral if you want the cream flavours to lead.
+You will need 1½ standard packets (375g) for a full 11 x 30cm tin.

-The colours are entirely the point — and entirely up to whoever the cake is for.
-Let the birthday person, the guest of honour, or the small person at the bench choose their own palette.
-The reveal on cutting is always the moment.
+The colours are entirely up to whoever the cake is for.
+Let the birthday person choose their own palette — it makes the reveal genuinely theirs.